Fundamentals of serial generalized-ensemble methods

 .
 Since high acceptance rates are obtained as the

-ensembles and overlap significantly, the final ensemble is
+overlap significantly, the final ensemble

 typically close to the initial one, namely